douhthood/vector_sample_code/data/Vectorize Data.md

-# Vectorize all of the text in the info column of the my_data table
+# Vectorize the text in table my_data

 Use ONNX in the database to vectorize the data:
 - foo